Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Best Art Supplies

 Forget waxy plastic-based crayons.
-Stockmar crayons are made from natural beeswax and plant-based pigments.
+Stockmar block crayons (32-piece set) are made from natural beeswax and plant-based pigments from Germany.
 Zero synthetic dyes, zero plastic wrapping, zero microplastics.
-They blend smoothly, don't dry out, and actually smell good (like honey). highly rated by customers across 2K reviews from parents and art teachers who made the switch.
+They blend smoothly, don't dry out, and actually smell good (like honey).
+The lightfast pigments ensure vibrant colors.
+Highly rated by customers across 2K+ reviews from parents and art teachers (including Waldorf educators) who made the switch.

 ✓ Why GiftedPicks chose this